 - Place the flour, almond flour, and salt in a large mixing bowl.
 Add butter and use your fingers or a pastry cutter to cut the butter into the flour.
 The mixture is right when it resembles small pea shapes.

 - Pour in the buttermilk and turn the dough with a spatula to mix.
-Place the dough on a floured surface and gently need until no dry spots remain.
+Place the dough on a floured surface and gently need it until no dry spots remain.

-- Divide the dough in half and shape each piece into a disk or roll out for recipe.
+- Divide the dough in half and shape each piece into a disk or roll out for the recipe.